fabriguespe/Talk-To-Lens/README.md

 Who commented on the post with id 0x01-0x01c5.
 Who is the user with more comments made to fabri.lens.
 What are the hours of more engagement in lens.
 Ranked by popularity.
+Find 5 posts where Messi is mentioned.
+Rank them by popularity
 ```

 Prompts that does't work because of complexity or scale